Universal-Team/db/docs/_ds/nintellivision.md

 systems:
 - DS
 title: Nintellivision
-update_notes: '<p dir="auto">V4.4 : 30-Oct-2023 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V4.5 : 01-Jan-2024 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Major overhaul of configuration to provide for better future enhancements.
-Your
+  <li>Added new Screenshot handling (press and hold the L+R shoulder buttons for ~1
-  old configurations will be wiped in favor of the new defaults.</li>
+  second to take a .bmp snapshot written to the SD card)</li>

-  <li>Major cleanup of overlay support - gone are the built-in overlays except for
+  <li>Added new meta key mapping to un-throttle (Speedup) the emulator.
+Useful for
-  the normal Intellivision controller graphic and the mini-ECS keyboard.
-All other overlays are stored externally and a library of more than 40 custom overlays for personal use are provided.</li>
+  games where your character is resting and you want the emulator to run the frames as fast as it can.</li>

-  <li>Simplified use of custom overlays - if the .ovl file exists (with the same base
+  <li>Minor cleanup on the internal database for the latest and greatest homebrew
-  name as the .ROM or .BIN file), it will automatically be loaded and used (you no longer need to specify that the overlay is ''Custom'').</li>
+  games.</li>

-  <li>Other minor cleanups and tweaks as time permitted.</li>
+  <li>Lots of new and improved overlays in the extras.zip pack.</li>

   </ul>'
-updated: '2023-10-30T11:31:05Z'
+updated: '2024-01-01T15:49:16Z'
-version: '4.4'
+version: '4.5'
-version_title: Version 4.4
+version_title: Version 4.5
 ---